 Platform: GameCube

-Onto the last game in the Child timeline, now.
+Now, we are on to the last game in the Child timeline.
 Ganondorf returns in Four Sword Adventures, a sequel to the aforementioned GBA game, which wraps up the Four Swords arc.
-But it still remains a game that is hotly debated as to where it should be placed.
+But it remains a game that is hotly debated where it should be placed.

 Originally, many thought it was connected to Link to the Past, but the Child timeline reveal changed all that.
 Vaati is also killed off in this one, so it's worth checking out if you haven't already!

-The Legend of Zelda: The Wind Waker (Adult Timeline)
+The Legend of Zelda: The Wind Waker (Adult Timeline - Hero is triumphant)

 zelda wind waker